AJenbo/DiabloGrooboAnalysis/readme.md

 | Stu's Diablo Trainer             | Diablo Trainer for most versions.         |
 | Trader                           | Import items into your DMP.               |

-The site http://www.guardiansofjustice.com/diablo/index2.htm contains sub-pages for a variety of _Diablo_ tools and utilities with full descriptions.
+The site http://www.guardiansofjustice.com/diablo/index2.htm contains sub-pages for a variety of self-hosted _Diablo_ tools and utilities with full descriptions, specifically including a tool named Diablo Hack which is referenced on several other sites and used by other modification tools.
 A page previously existed at `geocities.com/SiliconValley/Hardware/4902/Cheats.html` which contained a variety of tools but the site is not safely archived at this time.
-Additionally, the site https://mgpat-gm.github.io/links.html contains links to current and former sites hosting various _Diablo_ mods and tools too numerous to list here.
+The site https://www.angelfire.com/la/DipStick/files.html lists modification tools categorized by function and was also available at the time.
+Additionally, the site https://mgpat-gm.github.io/links.html contains current information and links to current and former sites hosting various _Diablo_ mods and tools too numerous to list here.

-In summary, the above resources demonstrate there were numerous tools available at the time provided ample capabilities to modify the behavior of _Diablo_ in ways displayed in the video.
+In summary, the above resources demonstrate there were numerous tools available at the time which provided ample capabilities to modify the behavior of _Diablo_ in ways displayed in the video.

 # Footnotes